Published: March 2020

 Ensuring that our services are more accessible through concessionary rates

 Leisure pricing remains under the control of BCC with the schedule of charges being applied by Greenwich Leisure Limited (GLL) as our service delivery partner.
 We currently have concessionary rates available based on a number of factors, for example, age, disability and economic hardship.
-Based on 2018-19 data, 50% of all BCC leisure centre users paid the concessionary rates which reduces the monthly cost from £34.50 to £17.25.
+Based on 2018-19 data, 50 per cent of all BCC leisure centre users paid the concessionary rates which reduces the monthly cost from £34.50 to £17.25.

 We recognise that the inclusive growth agenda is not the job of a few but of the many.
 This section details our ambition and approach to working with others (including our private sector, anchor institutions, community and voluntary sector and our wider public sector partners) and how we will use our wider policy and planning powers to create an inclusive city.